 The Residential Lighting Program ran smoothly in PY7.
 The program met its goals within budget and implemented several process improvements.
-The program had realization rates greater than 1.00 net demand savings, and realization rates near 1.00 for net energy savings.
+The program had realization rates greater than 1.00 for net energy and net demand savings.

 We conducted several studies that provide information about program implementation in AIC territory.
 Our leakage study indicates that AIC customers are likely to purchase a significant number of bulbs discounted by other utility programs.
 These purchases equate to 5% of AIC program sales.
 However, our PY6 evaluation found that 15% of AIC-discounted bulbs are purchased by non-AIC customers.
 This greater rate of bulb leakage out compared to leakage in is due to the presence of municipal utilities through AIC territory, which do not run lighting programs.